scipy/scipy/doc/source/dev/distributing.rst

 .. _supported-py-numpy-versions:

-Supported Python and Numpy versions
+Supported Python and NumPy versions
 -----------------------------------
 The Python_ versions that SciPy supports are listed in the list of PyPI classifiers in ``setup.py``, and mentioned in the release notes for each